sourcenetwork/defradb/tests/gen/README.md

 ## Configuration

-Both functions `AutoGenerate` and `AutoGenerateFromSchema` can be configured using options.
+Both functions `AutoGenerate` and `AutoGenerateFromSDL` can be configured using options.

-Additionally, `AutoGenerateFromSchema` can be configured directly within the schema using annotations.
+Additionally, `AutoGenerateFromSDL` can be configured directly within the schema using annotations.
 Options take precedence over in-schema configurations.

 ### In-schema Configuration: